 These types of pumps operate in a rotary motion where the air is compressed and transferred from one side to another.
 Another common name for them is centrifugal pumps.
 This form of pump can also be found being used in clothes dryers.

 We have a number of pages on this site further explaining the different types of compressors and how their pumps/compression processes work, which I’ll provide further down the page in our useful reading section!

 Compressor pumps are also classified based on the number of stages of compression.
 For example, we have single-stage compressors where the compression takes place inside a single cylinder or chamber.
 On the other hand, we have dual-stage and multi-stage compressors where the compression process takes place at two or more places inside the compressor’s pump.

-A Faulty Air Compressor Pump
+Diagnosing & Fixing a Faulty Air Compressor Pump

 What can happen if your air compressor pump goes bad?
 This really depends on how much you rely on the compressor.
 Like all pieces of equipment, compressors and their components have expected lifespans.
 They’re subject to malfunctions, wear and tear, and other damages.
 Your compressor may well work for years on end without any issues, but your pump may go bad which means your compressor is useless.